Akajiaku11/Akajiaku11/README.md

 ### ⚡ Fun Extras
 - 🎨 Passionate about data visualization and storytelling
 - 🌍 Exploring geospatial trends with cutting-edge AI tools
-- 🧑‍🔬 Bringing the real world into models one dataset at a time!
+- 🧑‍🔬 Bringing the real world into models—one dataset at a time!